gaetansels/windows-server-nerdnest-lab-2/documentation.md

 To do this, we need the **File Server Resource Manager**role installed.
 This feature must be installed before continuing.

-Note : you can also add a feature that it will email you if you have reached 85% of the given space on the disk.
+Note: You can also add a feature that will email you if you have reached 85% of the given space on the disk.
+But this is only accessible when an email member server has been added and configured.

 Go to manage --> Add Roles and Features